acousticrobot/web12/README.md

 		<?php include (TEMPLATEPATH . '/inc/t47sidemenu.php' ); ?>
 	</nav>

-##### Per Page or Post Side Menu using nav-keys [nav-keys]
+##### nav-keys [nav-keys] for Per Page or Post Side Menu

 Any page can have a customized side-menu navigation link.
-Uses pipe and not asterisk to avoid looking like comments in php with directory slashes.
+Uses '~' and not '*' to avoid looking like comments in php with directory slashes.
 Can also use THEMEFILE# to direct to web12 theme

   * In Custom Fields:
 	  * Name: nav-keys
-	  * Value: label|link,label|link
+	  * Value: label~link,label~link

 examples:

 *ART125*

-	slides|/documents/art125/slides-min.pdf,
-	slidelist|/documents/art125/slidelist-min.html,
-	readings|/documents/art125/readings-min.pdf
+	slides~/documents/art125/slides-min.pdf,
+	slidelist~/documents/art125/slidelist-min.html,
+	readings~/documents/art125/readings-min.pdf

 *flypaper*

+	the fly~THEMEFILE#/js/fly.bobBee.js,
+	the init~THEMEFILE#/js/posts/testpage.js,
+	on github~https://on github.com/josankapo/FlyPaper

 ## [P]